How 50 Different Redditors Cleared Their Acne Using Science!

-NOTE: I have excluded the skincare routines of the people who cleared their skin using accutane / sprionolactone from the analysis below because most of them accredited the oral prescriptions not skincare products for eliminating their acne.
+NOTE: I have excluded the skincare routines of the people who cleared their skin using accutane or sprionolactone from the analysis below, because most of them accredited the oral prescriptions not skincare products for eliminating their acne.

 Oil Cleansers (OCM)

 Oil cleansing is a great way to remove waterproof makeup or sunscreen, and reduce the dryness that comes from using a regular cleanser.
 It isn’t entirely necessary to eliminate acne, but many people find it helps, which is why 14 of these case studies incorporated it.

 Everyone below (except for one person), used the double cleansing method.
 In other words, they massaged their face with an oil first, rinsed with water, then followed it up with a normal cleanser to remove any oily residue.
 Here are the different oils they used:

 - Banila Clean It Zero = 1

 - Hemp Oil = 1

 - Jojoba Oil = 1